 The average salary among these job roles is $126,705.
 This data from CyberSeek is valuable during your job search to ensure you are being offered a fair wage.

 What Is The Job Outlook and Future for Cybersecurity Developers?

-According to Cyberseek, demand for cybersecurity jobs increased by 43% from May 2021 to April 2022, compared to a nearly 18% increase in demand across the entire employment market.The same Cyberseek data also demonstrates that gaining cybersecurity skills is imperative for a developer now more than ever.
+According to Cyberseek, demand for cybersecurity jobs increased by 77% from May 2022 to April 2023, compared to increases in demand across the entire employment market.The same Cyberseek data also demonstrates that gaining cybersecurity skills is imperative for a developer now more than ever.
 There was a 92% year-over-year growth in cybersecurity demand for software developers and engineers.

 Developer to Cybersecurity: The Certifications You Need